fisher-bien-1718/python-turtle-Paddy-Bergin-1718/4-errors/instructions.md

 >TypeError: left() missing 1 required positional argument: 'angle'

-Here we forgot to specify what angle to rotate, so python complains.
+Here we forgot to specify what angle to rotate, so Python complains.

 A logical error is different.
 Python won't complain when you make a logical error, instead you will receive an unexpected output.